STUDENT RECORDS

 The Board of Education believes student records are a necessary element of describing a student’s development in school.
 It also recognizes that it is essential for the records to be accurate, appropriate, secure, and consistent with various legal statutes.

-Therefore, it is the policy of the school district that all policies and procedures pertinent to student records be in accordance with state and federal laws and regulations.
+Therefore, it is the policy of the school District that all policies and procedures pertinent to student records be in accordance with state and federal laws and regulations.
 Such policies and procedures shall:

 1. Guarantee access to authorized persons within five working days of request